Főmenü:

 The STAR II project directly addresses these needs and:

-(1) reviews the state of the art in DPA awareness-
+(1) reviews the state of the art in DPA awareness-raising activities,

 (2) analyses SMEs’ experience within first months of the functioning of the GDPR,